Spring Term 2019

-Our two topics this term are Water Water! and Sport.
+Our topics this term are Castles and Robots.
 A flavour of some of what the children will be learning and experiencing during these topics is given below.

 During this topic we will be exploring ‘Traditional tales’ such as The Three Little Pigs and set in castles such as ’Cinderella’.
 We will be reading these stories first before retelling them in our own words.
 We will deconstruct the stories, splitting them into beginning, middle and end.
 We will also learn how to write extended sentences, using descriptive language and conjunctions.